Camilojmcastro/My-Portfolio/README.md

 ## Contributions

 Contributions are welcome!
-If you have any suggestions or find any issues, feel free to open an issue or create a pull request.
+If you have any suggestions or find any issues, feel free to contact.

 ## Credits